-- A Fossils of land plants were very common. - B Bird fossils were found there. - C Fossils of fish and fish like animals were found there. - D Human fossils and fishing nets were found there.
+A Fossils of land plants were very common.

-Item canyon in the Western United States
+B Bird fossils were found there.

-Identifier I-SCI-F-S000052_C90327
+C Fossils of fish and fish like animals were found there.

-Standards SCI.4.4-ESS1-1
+D Human fossils and fishing nets were found there.

 A student visited a canyon in the Western United States and notices rock layers in the walls of the canyon as show in the picture below: